What is this "ISO" number?

 3) Also, if your home is within the 5 miles, but you do not have a fire hydrant within 1000 feet you should receive a Class 1Y.

-Please share this summary letter with your insurance agent, if you so desire.
+Please share this letter with your insurance agency if appropriate.